jsenv/jsenv-template-node-package/docs/prettier/prettier.md

+# Prettier

+The codebase uses [prettier](https://prettier.io) to ensure files formatting is coherent and pretty.

+If prettier configuration is not respected, the main **GitHub workflow will log** which files are incorrect during [check format step](../../.github/workflows/ci.yml#L33).

 # How to use prettier

 The prettier configuration can be found in [.prettierrc.yml](../../.prettierrc.yml).

 Install [prettier-vscode](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) and **let the extension do the formatting** when you save a file.

-If prettier configuration is not respected, the main **GitHub workflow will log** which files are incorrect during [check format step](../../.github/workflows/ci.yml#L33).

-There is 3 commands for prettier
+List of commands related to prettier:

 <details>
   <summary>npm run prettier-check</summary>